Legendrian barriers in prequantization bundles: Introduction

-\paragraph{\bf Organization of the paper.} The whole paper aims at proving theomem \ref{t:legbarp}.
-In section \ref{s:idea}, we explain it in a very particular case, and try to give the general idea of the actual proof.
+\end{thm} The proof is rather straightforward after Biran's original paper and Cie\-liebak-Mohnke's \cite{biran2,cimo}.
+We take advantage of the present paper to provide a full proof, the road for theorem \ref{t:legbarp} passing very nearby.
+Interestingly, theorem \ref{t:legbarp} follows from theorem \ref{t:rigskel}, but then implies an extension of the latter for some Lagrangian immersions: \begin{cor} Let $(M,\om)$ be a simply connected symplectic manifold with integral symplectic class and $\Gamma_k\subset M$ be the skeleton of a polarization of degree $k$.
+Let $L$ be the image of a Lagrangian immersion in $M\priv \Gamma_k$ that has only transverse self-intersections and verifies $[\om]\cdot H_2(M,L)\subset \frac 1N\Z$.
+Then $N\geq k$. \end{cor} \paragraph{\bf Organization of the paper.} In section \ref{s:examples}, we illustrate theorems \ref{t:legbarp} and \ref{t:rigskel} by specific examples where the skeleta can be computed, and we compare their statements with existing results.
+In section \ref{s:idea}, we explain the proof of theorem \ref{t:legbarp} in a very particular case, deduce corollary \ref{c:rigskel}, and try to give the general idea of the actual proof.
 In section \ref{s:tech} we gather several general statements that may be found scattered throughout the litterature.
-For the sake of readability and in view of a relative self-containedness, we state these results in a form that is the most suitable to our proof of theorem \ref{t:legbarp} and provide at least brief proofs.
+For the sake of readability and to keep the exposition self-contained, we state these results in the most suitable form for our proof of theorem \ref{t:legbarp} and provide at least brief proofs.
 We also take a short detour to prove theorem \ref{t:rigskel}.
 In section \ref{s:sdb} we set the framework of our proof, discussing symplectic disc and projective bundles and their relations with prequantizations.
 This section is mainly meant for setting the notation, save for the more original paragraph \ref{s:spbb}.
-The sections \ref{s:sec}, \ref{s:lvf} and \ref{s:taming} are the technical (and mostly computational) core of the paper. \paragraph{\bf Aknowledgements.} I wish to thank Felix Schlenk for the very nice collaboration \cite{opsc}, in which he had this very inspiring idea of Legendrian barrier phenomenon.
-This papers owes a lot to him, through this first collaboration, as well as his enthusiasm for the generalization proposed here.
-I also thank warmly Sheila Sandon for the time she took to answer my several questions on contact geometry, and for the interest she has shown in this work. \paragraph{\bf Notation and conventions.}
+The sections \ref{s:sec}, \ref{s:lvf} and \ref{s:taming} are the technical (and mostly computational) core of the paper. \paragraph{\bf Aknowledgements.} I wish to thank Felix Schlenk for the very nice collaboration \cite{opsc}, in which he had this inspiring idea of Legendrian barrier phenomenon.
+This papers owes a lot to him, through this first collaboration, his enthusiasm for the generalization proposed here, an his careful re-reading of the first version of this paper.
+I also thank warmly Margherita Sandon for the time she took to answer my several questions on contact geometry, and for the interest she has shown in this work. \paragraph{\bf Notation and convention.}